bhaawnaBM/codeceptjsDemo/README.md

 ## To Run the Tests

-There are different ways to run the test.

 1. To executes all `*_test.js` test files without printing the steps in the output, run the command
 ```